Detailed information on different incubation techniques:

 - If eggs are kept dry during hatching, then the hatchling might get stuck in the egg and won't be viable.

 - On the other hand, don't incubate eggs on a very moist substrate.
-This does also damage the eggs, they might die and it encourages mould growth.
+This also damages the eggs, they might die and it encourages mould growth.

 - Vermiculite with a medium moisture is a very good substratum for incubation.